Islamic Courts Union: Consolidation of Islamic Courts

 During April 1999, several Sharia courts united for the first time, seizing control of Mogadishu's Bakaara Market from local warlords.
 By the end of the year, their coordinated efforts had begun to weaken the warlords' dominance in the capital.
 By mid-1999, Islamic Courts operating in the central regions were securing roads from Galkayo to Guriel and providing the only functioning detention and prison services in much of southern Somalia.
 By the late 1990s, Mogadishu experienced growing optimism as the Islamic Courts, in collaboration with the business community, dismantled hundreds of illegal checkpoints and arrested thousands of militia members operating them.
 The chairman of the courts declared that these were the first step towards establishing an Islamic government in Somalia.

 At a June 1999 meeting, several Islamic Courts unanimously declared their refusal to participate in any "clannish armed confrontations."
 They appealed to warlord Hussein Aidid of the Somali National Alliance and the Rahanweyn Resistance Army, who were fighting in the Bay region at the time, to resolve their conflict peacefully through dialogue.
-The courts opposed Aidid's attempts to capture Bay and Bakool, asserting that the nations current problems could only be solved through the implementation of Sharia.
+The courts opposed Aidid's attempts to capture Bay and Bakool, asserting that the nation's current problems could only be solved through the implementation of Sharia.

 Formation of Courts Council (2000)

-During 2000, having liberated a significant portion of the city from warlord control, eleven of the individual Sharia courts amalgamated to establish the Islamic Courts Council.
-This consolidation led to the unification of their militias into a single cohesive combat force.
+During 2000, having liberated a significant portion of the city from warlord control, eleven of the individual Sharia courts amalgamated to establish the Islamic Courts Council, which also led to the unification of their militias into a single combat force.
 This development marked a pivotal moment in the civil war, as it signified the emergence of the first major non-warlord affiliated Somali armed force in the city.
 A 'Shari’ah Implementation Council' was created that same year, which began to consolidate resources and power on the basis of Islamic doctrine instead of clannism.
 Professor Mark Fathi Massoud draws a comparison between the Somalis' late 1990s and early 2000s turn towards local religious courts for self-governance and the historical patterns observed in early democratic Western Europe and colonial North America.
-In both cases, the establishment of courts and the invocation of the divine played crucial roles in state-building.
+In both cases, he argues the establishment of courts and the invocation of the divine played crucial roles in state-building.
 Massoud highlights that the Sharia courts' use of religion to foster stability has parallels with those courts that significantly influenced the nascent phases of democratic states.
 During August 2000, Islamic Courts fighters were operating in the Banaadiir and Lower Shabelle regions.
 From Mogadishu south down to the port city of Baraawe, courts personnel were present attempting to establish security.